mariusc/apple-sdk/README.md

 Welcome to the relayr Apple SDK (*Beta*) repository.

-This repository contains the code which allows you to build the Relayr Framework for iOS and Mac OS X. The *RelayrSDK* project generates a product called `Relayr.framework` which, depending on your use purpose, can be run on a mac or on an iOS device.
+This repository contains the code which allows you to build the Relayr Framework for iOS and OS X. The *RelayrSDK* project generates a product called `Relayr.framework` which, depending on your use purpose, can be run on a mac or on an iOS device.

 The Relayr SDK requires: